 How Much Money Should I Be Saving?

 One of the most frequent questions new investors ask is, "How much money should I be saving and putting into my investment portfolio?"
 Although the question is straightforward, the answer is not so easy because it depends upon a handful of factors that differ with each individual or family.
 Let’s take a look at the questions and then we can tackle each one specifically.

 Before we begin, though, it's important that you understand the difference between saving and investing.
 To learn more about this and how you should approach both, read Saving vs. Investing - Finding the Right Balance.

 Four Questions to Help You Determine How Much You Should Be Saving

 First, begin by asking yourself four questions, then writing down your answers:

 - How much volatility are you willing to take?
 In other words, what is your tolerance for watching your account value go up and down wildly?
-The more quickly you want to get wealthy, the bigger the swings in value, both on the upside and downside.
-You may, for instance, have to watch your account drop by 50 percent or go up by 100 percent for aggressive strategies that have the potential to get you to your goal sooner.
+The more quickly you want to get wealthy, the bigger the swings in value both up and down.
+You may, for instance, have to watch your account drop by 50 percent or go up by 100 percent when you used aggressive strategies that have the potential to get you to your goal sooner.

 - At what age will you need to access the money?
 This is important because the huge advantages of tax-free and tax-deferred accounts, such as a Roth IRA and 401(k), won’t be available to you if you want to withdraw the money before you are 59 1/2 years old.
 Withdrawing early will lead to penalties and taxes unless you qualify for one of the Eight Ways to Avoid the 10 percent Early Withdrawal Penalty.

 - To what degree are you willing to sacrifice your current standard of living for your wealth goals?